 The move upmarket

-During 1993, and to tie in with the work that was taking place on the R3, the HHR was gradually eased into a market position somewhat above the originally intended slot.
+During 1993, and to tie in with the work that was taking place on the R3, the HH-R was gradually eased into a market position somewhat above the originally intended slot.
 As explained in more detail in the next section, Rover would move each of the Portfolio models then under development up a market sector, in order to maximise profits without needing to raise production volumes.

-In terms of chassis design, the HHR was pure Honda: wishbones front and rear, a sophisticated set-up and typical, classic Honda in every way.
-Rover’s chassis engineers soon got down to work on the new car, and in line with its newfound upmarket aspirations, they decided to ensure that it was set-up in a rather different way to its predecessor and class rivals.
+In terms of suspension design, the HH-R was pure Honda: wishbones front and rear, a sophisticated set-up and typical, classic Honda in every way.
+Rover’s suspension Engineers soon got down to work on the new car, and in line with its newfound upmarket aspirations, they decided to ensure that it was set-up in a rather different way to its predecessor and class rivals.

-As the HH-R was only a year away from launch by this time, BMW could do nothing to influence the conception of this car – the official line was “business as usual”.
-Bernd Pischetsrieder and Wolfgang Reitzle had both viewed the Portfolio models at Gaydon within days of the take-over, and although there was little they could do about the level of Honda input to the HHR, they agreed to its continued development.
+As the HH-R was only a year away from launch by this time, BMW could do nothing to influence the conception of this car – the official line was ‘business as usual’.
+Bernd Pischetsrieder and Wolfgang Reitzle had both viewed the Portfolio models at Gaydon within days of the takeover and, although there was little they could do about the level of Honda input to the HH-R, they agreed to its continued development.

 The 400 is launched – and underwhelms